casperalgera/criticalvalueCP/README.md

 # criticalvalueCP
-Set of scripts accompanying my bachelor thesis in mathematics about the contact process
+Set of scripts accompanying my bachelor thesis in mathematics about the contact process.

-As of 19/5/2025 this project has not yet been finished.
-A prelimenary version of the thesis is included in the file tree.
+On the 30/06/2025 the final commit has been made to this project.